 Endure don’t give up

-In the course of our life, we struggle against sin.
 Here, we are exhorted first to think of Jesus enduring.
-Then, to endure the Lord’s training and go forward in the way of the Lord.
+Then, to endure the Lord’s training and run the race in the way of the Lord.

 This exhortation concludes:“And so, if your hands are letting go, take a firm hold; if you feel weak in your knees stand firm; and march on without wavering.”
 Hands letting go and being weak kneed pictures giving up.
 Marching implies we are going forward with in a company of saints.
 If we do that: “Then a cripple will not be turned away but be made well.”